joksas/nonideality-aware-mnn-training/README.md

 ## Reproducing results

-To reproduce the simulations and plots presented in the manuscript, execute
+Script [reproduce_paper.py](/reproduce_paper.py) can be used to reproduce the simulations and plots presented in the manuscript.
+Please follow the instructions in the script to obtain any missing experimental data (or comment out the function calls that require these data).
+After that, execute
 ```text
 python reproduce_paper.py
 ```